jeffgillan/Metashape_on_Jetstream2/README.md

 <br />
 <br />

-## Agisoft Metashape Network Processing
+## Agisoft Metashape Network Processing v 1.8
 * Read the Metashape user manual here: https://www.agisoft.com/pdf/metashape-pro_1_8_en.pdf
 * The server instance of Metashape will be the local linux machine (e.g., TysonsBox).
 This coordinates the processing jobs but does not actually do any processing
 * 'Processing nodes' will be gpu06 and gpu07